linn-guo/linn-guo.github.io/2025/gaussian-curvature/index.md

 And that curvature?
 It's described using the very same mathematics — Riemannian geometry, the higher-dimensional extension of Gauss's work on surfaces.

-Gauss exlored how a two-dimensional surface bends.
+Gauss explored how a two-dimensional surface bends.
 Einstein took that idea and expanded it to a four-dimensional universe.

 So in a wonderfully literal way, the way a slice of pizza folds and the way the universe curves are part of the same mathematical story — one you can taste, and one you can marvel at among the stars.

 Cheers!